Kiwi kid gives neighbour heartwarming note, chocolates to get lost toys back

 The boy explained in the heartfelt note how he lost some sport equipment in his neighbour's backyard and kindly asked for them to be returned.

 "There maybe a couple of balls in your backyard.
-Would you mind throwing them over you back hedge please," he wrote.
+Would you mind throwing them over your back hedge please," he wrote.

 And just like in the ad campaign, he also gave his neighbour a box of Roses to thank them for giving his toys back.